The virtual Q conference 2020 took place 9th -13th November 2020.

 This session was intended for doctoral students that are interested in conducting a Q study as their dissertation or thesis research.
 The session discussed why use Q methodology and ways to justify the use of the method.
 The session discussed how to gain support of a dissertation committee and explain the methodology to a committee that has limited experience with Q. This training session discussed the sections of a dissertation proposal, common questions asked about the methodology by committee members, and how a graduate student can address those questions.
 Participants in the session were provided an opportunity to ask questions concerning their own dissertations.
 The session ended with two examples of dissertation proposal defences that used Q methodology.
 Participants were provided with a PowerPoint template for a dissertation proposal defence.
 The facilitators can be reach via email James (James_bartlett@ncsu.edu) and Michelle (firstname.lastname@example.org).

 Friday -13th November, 10-11am EST/3-4pm GMT

 Longitudinal Q studies

-The first is ‘The Constitution in the Public Mind Across Time’ (Dr Larry Bass).
+The first was ‘The Constitution in the Public Mind Across Time’ (Dr Larry Bass).
 To examine the place of the Constitution in the public mind and see how this has changed over time, in the early and mid 1970’s several hundred persons were given a 60 item Constitution Q sort.
 Approximately 10 years later, 70 of the persons from the previous study agreed to do the same Q sort again.
 Currently, over 40+ years since the first study, about a dozen or so of persons from the original study – who had also participated in the second study — are being interviewed.

-The second is ‘Revisiting student writer apprehension: A new interpretation of the Riffe and Stack’s Writing Apprehension Measure (Dr Mark Popovich)’.
+The second was ‘Revisiting student writer apprehension: A new interpretation of the Riffe and Stack’s Writing Apprehension Measure (Dr Mark Popovich)’.
 Data from the Pre- and Post-Class Q sorts were compared to assess the impact of the class on student attitudes toward writing.